-Anyone can write a great cover letter, it take refinement to write a stand-out one.
+Anyone can write a great cover letter, it takes refinement to write a stand-out one.

-Well every Job that is advertised usually includes a Job Description and Required skills.
+Well, every job that is advertised usually includes a Job Description and Required Skills.
 Write the key skills and Descriptive words down, as you must include all these in your application.
-The person doing the first cull, has been trained to look for these words.
+The person doing the first cull has been trained to look for these job task keywords words.

 A good cover letter should include

-- Your name, email address and phone number at the top of right of the page
+- Your name, email address, and phone number are at the top right of the page.

 - The name of the business and or the contact person’s full name (only if you know it)